dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

+* IN PROGRESS Experimental.
+Re-write in TypeScript and use Deno.
+  * What is the first minimal step in incorporating Deno?
+I think we want to use Deno's `bundle` command to create a bundled entrypoint JavaScript.
+But on the other hand, I've discovered that it's inconvenient in general to use modules in a browser extension context.
+So, I'm not sure...
+Can the `init.js` file be bundled?
 * DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right afterwards.
 Questions should always be following by their answers, but this isn't happening.
 For example, [this answer](https://stackoverflow.com/questions/37920923/how-to-check-whether-kafka-server-is-running/49852168#49852168) is not following its question.